KordianD/interactive-clang-static-analysis/README.md

 This project uses `flask` as a web framework and `mongodb` as a database.

 The default port which is mapped is `5000`.
 You could set different one in file `docker-compose.yml`

+# Development

+If you want to develop code, you need several packages, simply run:

+    pip install -r requirements_dev.txt

+This packages enable running tests on the local machine.